 Fifteen years later, my face is throbbing again.
 Sclerae reduced to cherry slits.
-Rocky Balboa in a box.
+A boxer in a box.

 I’m a Navy man.
 Hell.
 Let’s call it a damn anchor.
 A mental anchor to ground my sanity.

 The thirty-two-inch, horizontal line of light at the base of my bedroom door.